Universities Attending the UK University Fair

 The University of Nottingham is a research-focused campus university which has been described as “the nearest thing Britain has to a truly global university” by the Times, with campuses in Malaysia and China as well as the UK.
 It is the fifth largest university in the UK and a member of the Russell Group, Universitas 21, the Association of Commonwealth Universities and the European University Association.

-Admission to the University is highly competitive and Nottingham regularly receives the largest numbers of applications per undergraduate place in the country.
-Over 30,000 students are currently enrolled, just over 9,000 of whom are international.
+Admission to the University is highly competitive and Nottingham regularly receives one of the largest numbers of applications per undergraduate place in the country.

 About Queen Mary, University of London